Runaway (1984 American film): Plot

-In the near future, robots are commonplacea part of everyday life like any other electrical applianceand are just as prone to malfunctions.
-When a robot malfunctions, it could pose a threat to people or property.
-Such robots are known as "runaways".
-Since they are more dangerous than the average machine, they are handled by a division of the police trained in robotics.
-The "runaway" squad, however, is treated as an easy and unexciting assignment, and often ridiculed.
+In 1991, robots are commonplace.
+When they malfunction and become dangerous, they are "runaways" handled by a division of the police trained in robotics.

 Sgt.
-Jack R. Ramsay is a veteran police officer who joined the runaway squad after an incident in which his fear of heights allowed a criminal to escape, which subsequently resulted in a family's death at the hands of that escaped criminal.
-After years on the job, Ramsay has found himself one of the division's few real experts.
-His new partner Karen Thompson is enthusiastic about the job, but he assures her there is little excitement involved, saying that mostly it involves flipping a switch.
-This changes when they find themselves handling a new threatthe first robotic homicide.
-Investigating a household robot that murdered a family with a kitchen knife and handgun, Jack discovers strange integrated circuits, which not only override a robot's safety features but also direct it to attack humans.
-These circuits are not hacked chips, but created from a series of master templates, enabling them to be mass-produced.
+Jack R. Ramsay, a veteran officer, joined the "runaway" squad after an incident in which his fear of heights allowed a criminal to escape and kill a family.
+After years on the job, he and his new partner Karen Thompson find themselves handling the first robotic homicide.
+Investigating a household robot that murdered a family, Jack discovers strange integrated circuits that override a robot's safety features and direct it to attack humans.
+These circuits are created from master templates, enabling them to be mass-produced.

-Despite being unable to learn anything from uncooperative informants who end up dead, Ramsay refuses to give up and soon discovers the perpetrator is sociopathic genius Dr. Charles Luther.
-Luther, while working for a defense contractor, developed a program that allows a robot to thermographically identify a human from amidst cover and to even differentiate between humans.
+Ramsay cannot learn anything from uncooperative informants who end up dead but eventually discovers that the perpetrator is Dr. Charles Luther.
+Luther, while working for a defense contractor, developed a program that allows a robot to thermographically identify a human from amidst cover and to differentiate between humans.
 Seeing the profit potential, he killed his fellow researchers and tried to sell the technology on the black market.
-A failed attempt to arrest Luthercomplicated by Ramsay having to remove an explosive shell from Thompson's armresults in the recovery of another of Luther's weapons, a smart bullet: a miniature heat seeking missile capable of locking onto a human target's unique heat signature, pursuing them wherever they run, even around corners.
+A failed attempt to arrest Luther results in the recovery of another of his weapons, a smart bullet: a miniature heat seeking missile capable of locking onto a human target's unique heat signature.

-While investigating another of Luther's partners, Ramsay and Thompson find Jackie Rogers, who was once Luther's lover.
-She double-crossed him and stole the circuit templates, intending to sell them herself.
-She is scared because she believes Luther will stop at nothing to kill her.
+While investigating, Ramsay and Thompson find Jackie Rogers, who was once Luther's lover.
+She double-crossed him and stole the circuit templates, intending to sell them.
 When they create a ruse to transfer Jackie to safety, Luther attacks the police convoy with robotic smart bombs.
-They discover that the bombs are zeroing in on a bug in Jackie's purse; they throw the bag out the window before a bomb reaches the car.
+They discover that the bombs are zeroing in on a bug in Jackie's purse and throw the bag out the window before a bomb reaches the car.